jomisica/lxd-kube/README.md

 | project-test    | k8s-test-kworker2| project-test-kworker2       | ubuntu:22.04        | worker   |                            |                  |              | 1.28.2      |

+The columns starting with LXD_ contain the data for configuring the containers, the first four columns being.

+The columns starting with K8S_ contain the data for the kubernetes configuration, the remaining columns are.

 #### Run the script
 The cluster-config-data.csv file defines how many projects will be created and their properties.
 In the cluster-config-data.csv file there are three projects for LXD, in each project a master plane and two workers are created.